Alaska Sen. Lisa Murkowski to run in 2022; Trump backs rival

 After the Jan.
 6 riot, Murkowski called on Trump to resign the presidency, telling the Anchorage Daily News, “I want him to resign.
 I want him out.
 He has caused enough damage.”

-Murkowski was censured by the Alaska Republican Party in March for her vote to convict, but the National Republican Senatorial Committee endorsed her, placing its bet on a resilient incumbent.
-In July, the Alaska Republican State Central Committee endorsed Tshibaka, the former commissioner of Alaska’s Department of Administration.
+Murkowski was censured by the Alaska Republican Party in March for her vote to convict, but the National Republican Senatorial Committee endorsed her.
+In July, the Alaska Republican State Central Committee endorsed Tshibaka, a former commissioner of Alaska’s Department of Administration.

 Alaska Republican Party Chair Ann Brown said in a statement Friday that Tshibaka “has captured the support of conservatives around the state and is working hard to win.”